 - a) Tenure the equivalent of 142,521 RSUs with a vesting period of three-years commencing on June 1, 2020.
-As of March 31, 2022 a total of 47,507 RSUs are outstanding from this award. - b) Milestone performance 253,021 of the RSUs will vest upon satisfaction of various performance conditions.
-As of March 31, 2022 all milestones have been achieved and have been released.
+As of June 30, 2022, the last tranche of 47,507 RSUs vested and were appropriately released and no RSUs are outstanding from this award. - b) Milestone performance 253,021 of the RSUs would vest upon satisfaction of various performance conditions.
+As of June 30, 2022, all milestones have been achieved and all of the RSUs vested and were appropriately released and no RSUs are outstanding from this award..